Skip to content

 Double Integrals

-The double integral of over is defined as:
+The double integral of ff over RR is defined as:

 if the limit exists.